 Personalization & Premium Amenities

 Why the different approach?
 The brand thinks compact-car buyers — a big chunk of whom are members of the increasingly significant Millennial generation — want this level of personalization.
+Dodge says it will take up to 60 days for a special-ordered Dart to arrive at a dealer.

 Standard safety features include 10 airbags, including side curtain airbags.
 There are also antilock brakes and an electronic stability system, which are required on all new cars beginning with 2012 models.
 Rear cross-path detection, a blind spot warning system and a backup camera are available.